 Now click on the box next to “Auto-Flash” to enable it.
 This is all we should need to configure.
 You don’t need to worry about choosing the correct MCU in the “MCU (AVR only)” dropdown for our STM32 controller.

-To upload/flash the code, get a USB-C cable and plug one side into your computer.
+To upload/flash the code, get a USB-C cable and connect your controller to your computer.
 (Any USB cable will work as long as one side is USB-C).
-Before plugging the other end into our controller, press and hold on the BOOT button and then plug in the cable.
+Once connected, enter bootloader mode by holding down the BOOT button and pressing the RST button once, then letting go of the BOOT button.
 You should see text on the QMK Toolbox output like below.
-Once the output says “Flash complete” in yellow text, let go of the BOOT button and unplug your cable.
+Once the output says “Flash complete” in yellow text, you are done.